dreymonde/AppFolder/README.md

 final class Files : Directory { }
 ```

 Wait... *That's it?!*

+Yes!

-By default, **AppFolder** will automatically generate a real folder name based on your class name in runtime, and all the needed logic is already in `Directory`.
+By default, **AppFolder** will automatically generate a real folder name based on your class name in runtime, and all the logic is already in `Directory`.

 Now we can access our new folder in a very straightforward way: